tum-esi/wot-tutorial/README.md

 # Web of Things Tutorial by ESI

 In this tutorial you will find two folders.
-If you think you know Linux, git, JSON Schema and node.js you can start directly at `2_Coffee_Machine`.
+If you think you know Linux, git, JSON Schema and Node.js you can start directly at `2_Coffee_Machine`.
 Otherwise, simply start at `1_Preliminary` and learn all you can!

+If you are a student in TUM, you can also watch the lecture videos of the IoT Remote Lab by asking for access.

 ## Contributing